QueensGambit/CrazyAra/README.md

 ## Licence

 _CrazyAra_ is free software, and distributed under the terms of the [GNU General Public License version 3 (GPL v3)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This source-code including all project files is licensed under the GPLv3-License if not stated otherwise.
+The source-code including all project files is licensed under the GPLv3-License if not stated otherwise.

 For details about the GPL v3 license, refer to the file [LICENSE](https://github.com/QueensGambit/CrazyAra/blob/master/LICENSE).